anyresearcher/FSE2024-1567/README.md

 We provide the questions used to conduct the study.
 We also provide examples of responses received and our analysis of the responses.
 Moreover, we provide the Stack Overflow question and links as given in the table.
 All these are present in folder User Study.

 3. Benchmarking Existing Decomposition Styles:
 We present the results in folder Experimental Evaluation.
 It contains the results for all experiments and the design structure matrix for the changes.
-Moreover, we share the source code and our models and datasets
+Moreover, we share the source code and our models and datasets in an external link available in README.md inside the folder.